ILNP - Identifier-Locator Network Protocol

 Overview

-We believe that ILNP will lead to several specific advantages over the currently deployed Internet Architecture.
-These advantages include harmoniously integrating various different functions that were developed over different timescales and retro-fitted to IP and might not work well together today:
+The particular approach to addressing used in ILNP allows harmonious integration of various different functions that were developed over different timescales and retro-fitted to IP, and so might not work well together today:

 Internet RFC documents